 - Develop and publish guidelines about how to best feed garden birds in order to maximize the benefits for their welfare and conservation;

-Disease outbreaks occur quite commonly in garden birds and the research, started in March 2005, is aimed at investigating their causes and prevention.
-This project is being coordinated by the Institute of Zoology, and also involves the collaboration of the Scottish Agricultural College, Liverpool University, the Wildlife Veterinary Investigation Centre, the British Trust for Ornithology, the RSPB and UFAW, in collaboration with multiple other organisations.
+The GBHi was coordinated by the Institute of Zoology, in partnership with the Scottish Agricultural College, Liverpool University, the Wildlife Veterinary Investigation Centre, the British Trust for Ornithology, the Royal Society for the Protection of Birds and UFAW, in collaboration with multiple other organisations.

 Download a free copy of the GBHi leaflet on feeding garden birds here